zmievsa/autograder/README.md

 4) run `autograder path/to/submissions/dir` from command line.
 If you are in the same directory as submissions, you can simply run `autograder`.
 ## Advanced Usage
 * If you create config.ini in tests, you can customize grader's behavior.
 Use `autograder --guide` if you want all optional directories and configurations set up for you.
 If you remove some configuration fields from config.ini, grader will use the respective fields from default config.
-* To check output, you can specify output formatters in a file output_formatters.py in the directory with your testcase folder.
+* To check output, you can specify __output formatters__ in a file output_formatters.py in the directory with your testcase folder.
 They will format student's output to allow you to give credit to students even if their output is not exactly the same as expected.
-To see how to write this file, you can look at autograder/default_formatters.py
+To see how to write this file, refer to examples or to default_formatters.py.
 ## Writing testcases
 * Write a main that follows the same structure as one of the examples in your programming language.
 The main should usually call student's code, check its result, and call one of the helper functions (when working with output, you don't check the result, and simply allow autograder to handle grading by calling CHECK_OUTPUT())
 * Assume that student's code is available in your namespace.
 Examples demonstrate exactly how to call students' functions.